 Italy’s capital, Rome, took the top spot for having the most ‘must-see’ attractions (2.2%), as described by tourists, while Budapest’s attractions were described as ‘beautiful’ and ‘stunning’ the most out of all destinations analyzed.

-Los Angeles is home to the most ‘outstanding’ reviews (2.93%), while visitors to Dubai say how ‘amazing’ the attractions there are the most.
+Los Angeles is home to the most ‘outstanding’ reviews (2.93%), surpassing other California cities such as San Francisco or San Diego, while visitors to Dubai say how ‘amazing’ the attractions there are the most.

 Scams and rip-off destinations